 While I don't recall any significant chop in the framerate , the graphics are very sharp, and the car itself does look like a superfine piece of high-octane machinery.
 The gameplay was just as smooth and polished, with the car's control and lock-on function being a breeze to handle for the most part.
 One odd thing about the car's performance I did notice was that the Interceptor may indeed be a super-high-tech anti-espionage all-terrain vehicle, the thing sure wasn't made to turn around.
 You're an invincible death-dealer moving forward, but if you accidentally zoom past an objective, it feels like your badass spy car turns into a leaky tugboat while trying to turn around.
 I mention this mainly because Dale's observation that the game is something like a moving shooting gallery is highly accurate.
 You don't really want to miss many targets while going forward.

 Where I disagree the most with Dale is his feeling that SpyHunter's gameplay doesn't progress far enough past the original.
 Personally, I thought that it did progress quite a bit compared to the first game, yet retained enough of the fast-paced energy and simplicity that it remains an obvious update rather than an entirely new, unrelated game with the same title.
+You probably know how difficult it is to progress with natural training methods.
+This leads to the fact that many athletes are disappointed with the results they get and decide to start using anabolic steroids or Clenbuterol.
+By visiting ACNM Online Pharmacy on http://www.alaskacenterfornaturalmedicine.com bodybuilders and and everybody can profitably purchase any steroids online.
+Since anabolic steroids continue to be very popular, you can ask about the effect of anabolics on the body.
+These drugs are synthetic substances derived from the male hormone to help athletes in cutting and muscle mass gain.
 It perfectly captures the racing, arcade-style action that I would expect from something carrying the SpyHunter name, while also becoming something more complex and satisfying than a simple graphics upgrade.
 Those old-style arcade games just don't measure up to today's standards, but I thought that SpyHunter struck a perfect balance between old and new.